 Lake Agnes Teahouse Trek

 The Lake Agnes Teahouse trek is a popular thing to do in Banff for visitors to Lake Louise.
-This is an easy hike above Lake Louise that is suitable for all visitors to Banff.
-When you reach the top of the 7.6 kilometers (round trip) heavily trafficked out and back trail you’ll find a teahouse and stunning Lake Agnes.
+This is an easy hike above Lake Louise suitable for all visitors to Banff.
+When you reach the top of the 7.6 kilometers (round trip) heavily trafficked out-and-back trail, you’ll find a teahouse and stunning Lake Agnes.

 Beehive Circuit

 The Little Beehive hike is 9km in distance with 535 meters of elevation gain (from Lake Louise trailhead, not Lake Agnes), while the Big Beehive is slightly more difficult.
-To hike the Big Beehive will involve hiking 10.3 km and 647 meters of gain.
+To hike the Big Beehive, you will need to hike 10.3 km and gain 647 meters.

 Plain of Six Glaciers